gumgum/multivitamin/README.md

 ```
 *note: the `HTTPAPI` assumes that the `Request` has a field called `dst_url`. `HTTPAPI` will send a POST request to that destination URL.*

-If we wanted to **run a sequence of `Module`s**, we could add a second `Module` like so.
+If we wanted to **run a sequence of `Module`s**, we could add a second `Module`.
 Say, we had an image classifier written in [pytorch](https://github.com/pytorch/pytorch) that predicted the make and model of a vehicle.
 A pytorch image classifier is another example application we provide in `multivitamin.applications.images`
 ```
 from multivitamin.applications.images.classifiers.pyt_classifier import PYTClassifier